jsieber-aca/MuraSocial/README.md

 ###This plugin requires the creation of a non-expiring Page Access token for the Facebook Page that you will be posting to.
 The following instructions show how to create such an AccessToken.
 ToDo: create instructions here...

+##Version History

+##1.1.0
+- Added functionality to use a custom url with Google Analytics campaign tagging.
+This is a new field in the publishing tab and left blank it will use the content url instead.

+##1.0.0
+- Original Release

 ##License
 Copyright 2015 John Sieber